What the Stars Encoded

 Begin the Stars sequence.

 A novel that moves at the speed of a thriller and asks the questions of a philosophy.
-Available now in hardcover and digital editions.
+Pre-orders open soon — be first to know.

-→ Order Your Copy Read the Opening About the Author
+→ Join the Pre-order List Read the Opening About the Author